-- 5. Additional earned leave (2nd year for the Library Administration, 5th year for the MLIS staff, and 7th year for the support staff) will be awarded on the employee's anniversary date. - 6.
+- 5. A new employee may not take any annual leave (vacation time) until it is awarded to him/her.
+Emergency situations will be reviewed by the library administration on a case-by-case basis; leave without pay may be allowed. - Additional earned leave (2nd year for the Library Administration, 3rd for Managers and Department Heads, 5th year for the MLIS (librarian) staff, and 7th year for the support staff) will be awarded on the employee's anniversary date. - 7.
 Annual leave that is requested and taken will be deducted from the employee's accumulated time in the pay period that is used.
-Leave is to be taken in quarter hour (0.25) increments. - 7.
+Leave is to be taken in quarter hour (0.25) increments. - 8.
 Time will be reported to the employee on the paycheck stub.
-Each employee must monitor his/her own use of leave time. - 8.
+Each employee must monitor his/her own use of leave time. - 9.
 Requests for leave must be submitted to the Administrative Librarian for approval through the Branch Manager of the employee making the request.
 Vacation requests must be submitted no later than fourteen (14) working days before the first day of the leave requested.
-Leave will be approved or rejected based upon the staffing needs of the library. - 9.
-An employee will be paid for vacation leave credited him/her at the time of separation (regardless of cause) from library employment. - 10.
-Any unused leave, in excess of one week of the employee's scheduled regular hours, remaining as of December 31 of any year will be forfeited. - 11.
-In the event of the death of the employee while in active employment, the beneficiary of record for the Parochial Employees Retirement System shall be the Beneficiary for the purposes of payment of accumulated annual leave. - 12.
+Leave will be approved or rejected based upon the staffing needs of the library. - 10.
+An employee will be paid for vacation leave credited him/her at the time of separation (regardless of cause) from library employment. - 11.
+Any unused leave, in excess of one week of the employee's scheduled regular hours, remaining as of December 31 of any year will be forfeited. - 12.
+In the event of the death of the employee while in active employment, the beneficiary of record for the Parochial Employees Retirement System shall be the Beneficiary for the purposes of payment of accumulated annual leave. - 13.
 Anyone hired before 12/31/2011 will continue to earn his/her annual leave hours as awarded to them according to this policy's previous version as approved by the board on 09/14/2011, unless one of the two following situations occur: - a.
-Employee's current rate of accrual is less than the new policy rate based on the employee's years of service. - b.
-Employee reaches the next accrual rate based on the number years of service as defined in this policy. - 13.
+Employee's current rate of accrual is less than the new policy rate based on the employee's years of service.

+- b.
+Employee reaches the next accrual rate based on the number years of service as defined in this policy. - 14.
 Library employees who are hired as part-time support staff and who work less than 20 hours per week are not eligible for annual leave. - a.
-Employees hired prior to May 22, 2018 are considered grandfathered and eligible for annual leave. - 14.
-Contract work staff, including floater staff, are not eligible for annual leave.
+Employees hired prior to May 22, 2018 are considered grandfathered and eligible for annual leave. - 15.
+Contract work staff, including floater staff, are not eligible for annual leave. - 16.
+Employees must use and exhaust annual leave before requesting any unpaid leave.